Dynatrace-APAC/dynatrace-apac.github.io/workshops/bizops.md

 Go to the [BizOps Configurator](https://dynatrace.github.io/BizOpsConfigurator/) URL.<br>

 Follow the **Step 2** instructions on the [BizOps Prereqs](https://dynatrace.github.io/BizOpsConfigurator/#prerequisites) page to setup your API Token.
-The following steps should have been setup as per the previous labs.

 Click on **Begin** and provide your tenant URL and API token. <br>
 Please clone the [repository](https://github.com/Dynatrace/BizOpsConfigurator) or create a **Personal Access Token** if you plan to use the BizOps Configurator to avoid hitting GitHub API limits